NickNagy/PiSampler/README.md

 # PiSampler

+**(7/21/2020) PLEASE READ:**

+This project was abandoned after I learned that the Pi (at least the B+ model) does not support simultaneous in-out digital audio, and I've since been developing a similar project for an STM32 ARM processor here: https://github.com/NickNagy/Cortet

+The /bcm files may still serve some alternative use in the future.

 **Last updated (12/29/2019)**

 **Quick disclaimer:** early commits of BCM control files were created and developed before I became aware of the open source pigpio library: https://github.com/joan2937/pigpio.
 I have built the base of my program off of my own interpretation of / approach toward the BCM2385 spec, but have referred to joan et al's implementation at times that I've run into dead ends.
 I neither want to pretend like these files are anything less than my own work, nor do I want to ignore credit where it is due.
 Any functions pulled directly from joan et al's files will be cited accordingly. - NN